 In type 2 diabetes, the pathophysiology involves insulin resistance occurring primarily within the muscles, liver, and fat tissues.
 The pancreas will try to increase its insulin production as a response to the inability of cells to use this hormone properly.
 However, over time, the pancreas losses its ability to keep up with the resistance, thus prompting it to produce insulin less instead.

 Take note that not all individuals with insulin resistance develop diabetes.
 An impairment of insulin production by beta cells in the pancreas is a requirement of the definition.
-In other words, type 2 diabetes is insufficient insulin production in the setting of insulin resistance.
+In other words, the type 2 form of diabetes involves insufficient insulin production in the setting of insulin resistance.

 3. Similarities and Differences in Management and Treatment